Tater-Certified/FabricAutoCrafter/README.md

 # FabricAutoCrafter
-## A Carpet Extension that Adds a New Autocrafter Block
+## A Fabric mod that adds a new Autocrafter block

 This mod adds a new block, the AutoCrafter.
 It allows you to put items in the crafting table and get an output.
 Hoppers and droppers do interact with the table.

-*Most of the code belongs to Gnembon.
+Some of the code belongs to Gnembon.
 We were going to fork it, but the changes in this mod required a complete restructure of the mod.

 Features that differ from Gnembon's mod:
 - We don't overwrite the crafting table